benitomartin/cryptocurrencies/models_notebooks/README.md

 # Modeling Notebooks

-This folders contains the odels' notebooks of the four evaluated models.
+This folder contains the models' notebooks of the 4 evaluated models.

 Each notebook can be better viewed in these links: